jcameron84/3813_A1/README.md

 Users have no permissions other than being able to interact within the groups/channels created by the admins.

 <h4>Groups</h4>
 Groups are created and manged by admins.
 A group may contain many channels for different topics and each group can contain many users.
+Groups are stored in browser local storage.
+They are given an ID which allows its channels to identify with it despite being stored in mongo DB seperately.

 <h4>Channels</h4>
 Channels exist within a group.
 Each channel will have a name set by the admin which will usially reflect the intended use for that channel.
 For example there may be a music channel for dicussing music or a movie channel for discussing movies.
+Channels are stored in mongo DB.
+They identify with a group using an ID which is stored both in mongo and in local storage.

+<h3>Division of responsibilites between client and server</h3>
+<h4>Client</h4>
+The frontend is responsible for handling the user interface, gathering user input, and displaying data to the user.
+It communicates with the backend via HTTP requests to send or receive data.
+Specifically, it performs the following functions:

+User Interface and Interaction:

+Provides a responsive UI using Angular to allow users to navigate the application, interact with chat rooms, and manage groups.
+Handles dynamic routing (e.g., navigating to chat rooms or user management pages).
+Uses Angular components, such as DashboardComponent, to manage individual screens.
+Local Storage Management:

+Stores user session details and group data in localStorage to maintain state across page reloads.
+Manages channels and groups by retrieving, displaying, and updating data stored locally on the client side.
+Authentication Management:

+Collects login credentials and forwards them to the backend for verification.
+Stores user role and session information locally for access control (e.g., ensuring only admins can access certain pages).
+Real-time Chat Communication:

+Uses Socket.IO to interact with the backend for real-time messaging and notifications when users join or leave chat channels.
+Error Handling and Navigation:

+Handles frontend-level errors (e.g., form validation failures).
+Provides navigation between pages (e.g., login, dashboard, group management) using Angular’s router.

+<h4>Server</h4>
+The backend handles the core business logic, manages data, and provides the necessary endpoints for the frontend to interact with.
+It also ensures secure communication and persistent data management.
+The server performs the following functions:

+API Routes:

+Exposes RESTful endpoints (e.g., /api/groups, /api/messages) for the frontend to manage groups, channels, and messages.
+Handles CRUD operations for groups and messages.
+Manages routes related to user management (e.g., creating, deleting users).
+Authentication and Authorization:

+Validates user credentials received from the frontend.
+Assigns roles to users (e.g., admin, superUser) and enforces access control by validating roles when interacting with protected routes or actions.
+Database Management:

+Connects to the MongoDB database to store and retrieve group, user, and message data.
+Ensures the backend remains the single source of truth for all persistent data.
+Real-time Communication with Socket.IO:

+Listens for and processes Socket.IO events from the frontend, such as joining or leaving chat channels.
+Broadcasts real-time notifications (e.g., a user joining or leaving a channel) to all clients connected to a channel.
+Session Management and Logout:

+Clears sessions and user roles when the user logs out.
+Removes users from channels in real-time when they disconnect from the frontend.
+Middleware and Security:

+Uses CORS to allow secure communication between the backend and frontend hosted on different origins.
+Handles JSON parsing for incoming requests to ensure smooth data exchange.

 <h3>Angular Architecture</h3>
 <h4>Login</h4>